 Brexit.
 The United Kingdom's, or UK, withdrawal from the EU on January 31, 2020, commonly referred to as Brexit, has changed the regulatory relationship between the UK and the EU.
 The Medicines and Healthcare products Regulatory Agency, or MHRA, is now the UK's standalone regulator for medicinal products and medical devices.
-Great Britain (England, Scotland and Wales) is now a third country to the EU.
-Northern Ireland will, with regard to EU regulations, continue to follow the EU regulatory rules for now.
+The United Kingdom is no longer subject to EU regulations (Northern Ireland continues to follow certain limited EU regulatory rules, including in relation to medical devices, but not in relation to medicinal products).

 The UK regulatory framework in relation to clinical trials is governed by the Medicines for Human Use (Clinical Trials) Regulations 2004, as amended, which is derived from the CTD, as implemented into UK national law through secondary legislation.
-On January 17, 2022, the MHRA launched an eight-week consultation on reframing the UK legislation for clinical trials, and which aimed to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
-The UK Government published its response to the consultation on March 21, 2023 confirming that it would bring forward changes to the legislation.
-These resulting legislative amendments will determine how closely the UK regulations will align with the CTR.
+On January 17, 2022, the UK Medicines and Healthcare products Regulatory Agency, or MHRA, launched an eightweek consultation on reframing the UK legislation for clinical trials.
+The UK Government published its response to the consultation on March 21, 2023 confirming that it would bring forward changes to the legislation and such changes were laid in parliament on December 12, 2024.
+These resulting legislative amendments will, if implemented in their current form, bring the UK into closer alignment with the EU CTR.
 In October 2023, the MHRA announced a new Notification Scheme for clinical trials which enables a more streamlined and risk-proportionate approach to initial clinical trial applications for Phase 4 and low-risk Phase 3 clinical trial applications.

 Marketing authorizations in the UK are governed by the Human Medicines Regulations (SI 2012/1916), as amended.
 Since January 1, 2021, an applicant for the EU centralized procedure marketing authorization can no longer be established in the UK.
 As a result, since this date, companies established in the UK cannot use the EU centralized procedure and instead must follow one of the UK national authorization procedures or one of the remaining post-Brexit international cooperation procedures to obtain a marketing authorization to market products in the UK.
 All existing EU marketing authorizations for centrally authorized products were automatically converted or grandfathered into UK marketing authorization, effective in Great Britain only, free of charge on January 1, 2021, unless the marketing authorization holder opted-out of this possibility.
-Northern Ireland currently remains within the scope of EU authorizations in relation to centrally authorized medicinal products.
-Accordingly, until the Windsor Framework is implemented in Northern Ireland on January 1, 2025, products falling within the scope of the EU centralized procedure can only be authorized through UK national authorization procedures in Great Britain.
+Northern Ireland remained within the scope of EU authorizations in relation to centrally authorized medicinal products until January 1, 2025.
+However, on January 1, 2025, a new arrangement as part of the so-called "Windsor Framework" came into effect and reintegrated Northern Ireland under the regulatory authority of the MHRA with respect to medicinal products.
+The Windsor Framework removes EU licensing processes and EU labelling and serialization requirements in relation to Northern Ireland and introduces a UK -wide licensing process for medicines.